adaszko/complgen/README.md

 The above grammar was pulled straight out of [`strace` man page](https://man7.org/linux/man-pages/man1/strace.1.html#OPTIONS).

 Caveats:
+ * Bash requires `bash-completion` OS package to be installed because completion scripts produced by `complgen` call shell functions from that package at completion time.
+This manifests itself if your generated completions contain any of the special characters normally present in `$COMP_WORDBREAKS` environment variable.
  * Fish only allows [a limited set of characters](https://github.com/fish-shell/fish-shell/blob/408ab860906fbf6e08f314bea982220fdee3428e/src/complete.cpp#L183) within subwords.
 Otherwise, it automatically inserts a space character that ends completion of the